Discover the ways you can help meet the needs of children and families in our community.

 “I’ve come to love my time at Rainbows.
 I’ll see a smile from one of the children, or hear a parent say ‘thank you.’
 And I realize what I’m doing is the easy part.” – Volunteer

 Individual volunteers can choose from a wide variety of options.
 Rainbows has many needs in the classroom, outdoors and around the office.
 There are often special projects that also require volunteers.
-Current volunteer opportunities are listed in the below directory.

 Volunteer groups serve Rainbows in a variety of ways.
 You might take part in a work project (cleaning, gardening, building), facilitate a classroom activity (games, art project, one-on-one mentoring) or help with a special event (field day, dance party, fundraiser).
 Each group is matched to a project based upon the age of the participants, when the volunteers are available, and the needs of the agency.
 Contact our Volunteer Coordinator directly to discuss current needs and tailor an opportunity to fit your group specifically.